Mark-Phillipson/TalonCommandSearchExtension/README.md

 ## 🆕 Recent Updates (Latest)

+### 🧠 Revolutionary List Matching (NEW!)
+- **🎯 Intelligent List Value Search**: Find commands by searching for the values they accept
+- **🔍 Smart Placeholder Mapping**: Automatically maps `<user.arrow_key>` to actual lists like `user.community/core/keys/arrow_key`
+- **✨ Enhanced Command Discovery**: Search "left" to find all commands that use arrow keys
+- **🚫 No False Positives**: Only matches actual Talon lists, not code captures
+- **🏃‍♂️ Performance Optimized**: Debounced search with race condition prevention
+- **📊 Works Across All Scopes**: List matching available in Command Names Only and All search scopes

 ### 🎨 Enhanced UI & User Experience
 - **CSS Grid Layout**: Modern responsive design with automatic 3-column layout
 - **Improved Results Display**: Cards now use optimal grid spacing for better readability
 - **Interactive Repository Stats**: Click on any repository in the breakdown to instantly filter results
 - **Visual Filter Feedback**: Selected repositories are visually highlighted in the stats
+- **🔄 Stable Results**: Fixed issue where search results would sometimes disappear

 ### 🛠️ Database Management Tools
 - **Check Database**: New toolbar button to inspect database status and location